UA’s computer science department offers two minors – computing technology and applications and computer science.

 The computer science minor is designed for students who wish to have a deeper understanding of the core areas of the computer science discipline.
 This minor is designed primarily for students who wish to do graduate work with computing, perhaps as a secondary field to their major area.

 Minor in Computing Technology and Applications

-The minor in computing technology and applications (offered by the Department of Computer Science) is primarily designed for students who are seeking to become computer literate in today’s rapidly advancing technology.
+The minor in computing technology and applications (offered by the computer science department) is primarily designed for students who are seeking to become computer literate in today’s rapidly advancing technology.
 This minor requires 18 hours of CS courses that are specifically designed for non-majors.